Board + Advisory Committees

 Seattle (District 2)

 Eugenia parlayed a lifelong interest in architecture, history, cities, and communities into a career in historic preservation, serving as Historic Seattle’s Director of Preservation Services since 2009.
 She develops and implements preservation policies and initiatives; provides technical assistance; engages in community outreach; and coordinates broad advocacy efforts.
 In 2022, Eugenia was honored with an Advocacy Award of Excellence from US Docomomo.
-Eugenia was a 4Culture Historic Preservation Advisory Committee member from 2015-2020, serves on the Governor’s Advisory Council on Historic Preservation, and is a co-founder and current Treasurer of Docomomo US/WEWA.
+Eugenia was a 4Culture Historic Preservation Advisory Committee member from 2015-2020, serves on the Governor’s Advisory Council on Historic Preservation, and is a co-founder and current President of Docomomo US/WEWA.

 Advisory Committees